Yale-BIM/f26-assignments/assignment-1/README.md

 5. Change your background color to purple `129; 61; 156` in the Global Options as well.
 This will make it easier to read the names of the frames on the robot.

 6. Test enabling and disabling the `RobotModel` display in RViz.
-This will make the robot body appear and dissapear.
+This will make the robot body appear and dissapear, which can be helpful to contextualize other visualizations in RViz as well as reduce visual clutter.

     The [RobotModel Display type](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Tf2/Introduction-To-Tf2.html) shows
     the [links](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/URDF/URDF-Main.html) of the robot according to